Samsung’s weird new bean earbuds are comfier than AirPods

 The first problem with Galaxy Buds Live’s funky design is that it’s not immediately clear how to wear them.

 I’m ashamed to admit that my first instinct was to put them in upside-down, with the rubberized nubs at one end facing my ear canal.
-Only upon closer inspection did I realize the that speakers were on the opposite side of the earbuds, and that the nubs are meant to rest against the concha portion of your outer ear.
+Only upon closer inspection did I realize that the speakers were on the opposite side of the earbuds, and that the nubs are meant to rest against the concha portion of your outer ear.

 Even with that matter sorted, angling the earbuds for optimal sound quality takes finagling.
 As Samsung’s own setup app warns, twisting them too far in the wrong direction can cover up the speakers, and it took me a day or two to feel like I was inserting the Galaxy Buds Live in the best possible way.
-That not an issue with other earbuds.
+That’s not an issue with other earbuds.

 Once you get the positioning right, though, the Galaxy Buds Live are comfy.
 They don’t pull on your ears like Apple’s AirPods do, and they don’t create the kind of ear canal pressure you get with silicone-tipped earbuds.
 All wireless earbuds bother me after about an hour of wear.
 But I was able to go longer than my typical stint with AirPods before wanting to pull the Galaxy Buds Live out.